comegrant/dbt_docs_test/projects/data-model/README.md

 When adding new tables to the silver layer you first have to add the table name in bronze to the `_<sourcesystem>_source.yml` file.
 This ensure that one can refer to it in when creating the model by using the [source()-function](https://docs.getdbt.com/reference/dbt-jinja-functions/source)

 ### 2. Create model
 Create the model file in the right folder and start to clean the data.
 A few notes to start with:
 * We only want to include columns from the source data which is relevat for the data model.
-I.e., do not add all columns from the source to the silver model.
+I.e., do not add all columns from the source to the silver model unless its needed.
-* Columns should be organized based on their data type
+* Columns should be organized based on their data type.
 * Look at previous made silver models for reference on how to organize yoour code.

 The most standard transformations steps in the silver layer: